Adaobi-Chuks/hotel-management-api/README.md

 # HOTEL API

 # Overview
-A simple API for managing hotel operations.
+An API for managing hotel operations.
 It provides services for managing users, rooms and room types.
 The API has three main components: Users, Room and Room Type.

 ## User
 The User component represents a type of user available in a hotel.
 A User has the following properties: